Last Updated: 5/11/2022 | May 11th, 2022

 - You want to be flexible.
 To me, the Global Pass is all about flexibility.
 Being able to hop on and hop off trains when you want, traveling on a whim — this is the best part of the Global Pass.
 If you are traveling long-term, you probably aren’t going to preplan months of travel all at once.
 That means you’re going to want the ability to go with the flow.

 - You will be taking a lot of ferries.
-Global Pass holders get 50% off ferries in Greece, Italy, and Germany, 40% off ferries in Finland, and some bus discounts as well.
-If you’re taking some ferries during your trip, the pass is likely going to save you money.
+Pass holders get 50% off ferries in Finland, 30% off ferries in Ireland and Greece, 20% off ferries in the Adriatic and Balearic seas, and some other bus discounts.

 However, you should NOT buy a rail pass if: